ConfigMgr Console

-Building a CM Lab – Domain Controller VM [1]
+Building a ConfigMgr Lab from Scratch: Step 1 – Domain Controller VM

 This post will be going over creating the Domain Controller for the Lab.
-This will be the basic setup, we’ll be revisiting the Domain Controller later when we need to extend the schema and start adding additional users and groups into the mix, but for now, we’re just going to get it functional, with DNS & DHCP.
+This will be the basic setup, as we’ll be revisiting the Domain Controller later when we need to extend the schema and start adding additional users and groups into the mix.
+For now, we’re just going to get it functional, with DNS & DHCP.
 This post is 99% pictures, not much text.
 If you have questions along the way, reach out via twitter.

 - Domain Controller